 ABOUT US

-DISCOURSE AND IDENTITY (D&I) is a Competitive Reference Research Group (GRC2015/002 GI-1924, Xunta de Galicia) located in the Department of English and German Studies at the University of Santiago de Compostela (USC).
+DISCOURSE AND IDENTITY (D&I) is a Competitive Reference Research Group ((ED431C 2019/01, Xunta de Galicia) located in the Department of English and German Studies at the University of Santiago de Compostela (USC).
 Coordinated by Laura Lojo-Rodríguez, D&I is integrated into the following research networks:

 Endowed with an interdisciplinary scope, D&I brings together researchers working in the fields of English Language, Literature and History-Culture.
 The group includes senior and junior scholars from the USC, support staff and external collaborators from other universities in Spain as well as from Simon Fraser University, University of Notre Dame, Brown University, University of Sussex, University College London or VU University Amsterdam.
 The research conducted by the members of the group is funded by the University of Santiago de Compostela, the Galician Regional Government (Xunta de Galicia), the Spanish Government as well as by various European entities.